-Although the project is named "Medieval America", Canada often finds itself folded into the scope.
-It's easy to see why; Most of the country's population is found at the southern borders, closer to their American counterparts than each other.
-Since a country Canada's size, with such displaced population, and in rather inhospitable conditions, could probably not maintain itself politically, we see the various provinces absorbed into the culture of their Southern neighbors.
-Ontario becomes more of a Midwest kingdom, Vancouver is one of the Cascadian city states, the Maritimes are assimilated into the Yankee naval empires, and Alberta is pastureland for the cowboys.
+Like Cascadia, there is no subregional map that depicts Quebec.
+This makes sense, in that it's still Medieval America, but it's still not hard to talk about Canada in the scope of this project.
+Most of the country's population is found at the southern borders, closer to their American counterparts than each other.
+In the event of a societal breakdown, the idea of a "Canadian" nationality may wither--at the very least they would likely share the habits of their southern counterparts--when they're not outright conquered.
+Ontario becomes more of a Midwest kingdom, Vancouver is one of the Pacific city states, the Maritimes are assimilated into the Yankee naval empires, and Alberta is pastureland for the cowboys.
 But then there is Quebec.

 Quebec is most well-known for being a unique, French-speaking concentration of people (with the population of an average U.S. state) on a continent that speaks mostly English or Spanish, the especially the former as far as proximity is concerned.
 It definitely definitely beats to its own drum in the way nowhere in America or Canada does, and remains independent-minded, to the point of radical separatists in its history.
 The world of Medieval America gives such iconoclasts their wish, with little outside forces in a position to tell it what to do.